MatthewStanciu/music-timer/README.md

 # timer-now-playing
 Displays a timer alongside the current song playing in Spotify.
-It's my first ever Next.js project.
-I plan on using it during [@wl-hackclub](https://github.com/wl-hackclub) meetings.
-Made with [@lachlanjc](https://github.com/lachlanjc) 💖
+The first Next.js project (that I'm aware of) to implement OAuth authentication using only Next.js API Routes.
+Fontend by [@lachlanjc](https://github.com/lachlanjc) 💖

+## To run locally
+1. Download this project
+2. cd into the project in your terminal
+3. npm i
+4. now dev